 ---|---|---|

 * Based on quotes for a single, 30-year-old Queensland male who is eligible for the full government rebate.
-Compared through our health insurance comparison service in November 2024.
+Compared through our health insurance comparison service on 28 April 2025.
 Age-based discount and lifetime health cover loading do not apply.
 Prices and products may vary from time to time.

 If you want to keep on top of your health, extras can provide benefits for preventative and ongoing treatment.
 However, you may be more concerned about the cost of in-hospital surgeries (like knee replacements), in which case hospital insurance might be your preference.